mtarunpr/cs61/storage2/README.md

 > * `-q`: Print a single speed report at the end of the run, rather than
 >   continuously updating the speed report.

-Find the line of output that corresponds to the data being written to disk.
-It will come pretty late in the `strace` output—processes make many system calls as they boot that are not necessary to understand.
-If you can’t find it at first, try `strace ./w-osbyte -qs2`, `./w-osbyte -qs3`, `./w-osbyte -qs4`, etc.
+Find the line of output that corresponds to writing the data.
+This line will come pretty late in the `strace` output—processes make many system calls as they boot that are not necessary to understand.
+If you can’t find the critical line at first, try `strace ./w-osbyte -qs2`, `./w-osbyte -qs3`, `./w-osbyte -qs4`, etc.

 2\.
 Can you find a set of arguments for `./w-osblock` that produce an essentially identical system call trace to `./w-osbyte -qs3`?